Close Menu

 • Total SaaS spend

-• Number of applications
+• Number of applications in use

-• SaaS utilization
+• SaaS utilization by user or license

-• Number of renewals on the horizon
+• Number of upcoming renewals

 These 4 metrics are important to glean during SaaS discovery and will give you the “big picture” of your organization’s landscape.
 Not to mention, they’ll set you up for making more informed decisions.